skycoin/User-Manuals/Personalizing your Skywallet.md

 **Note - After completing the Backup process, you cannot repeat the same.
 Hence it is essential to note the Seed down during this process.
 Once you have completed the backup process, the "Create a backup" button will be replaced by "Confirm Seed" button.**

-Also to ensure optimal security of your funds, please make sure to go through this section of the user manual - [Optimize account security](https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security)
+To ensure optimal security, please make sure to go through this section of the user manual - [Optimize account security](https://github.com/skycoin/hardware-wallet/wiki/Optimize-account-security)

 ## Create  PIN code